MicrosoftDocs/entra-powershell-docs/docs/conceptual/recover-deleted-data.md

 # Recover deleted data with Microsoft Entra PowerShell

-If you've accidentally deleted data from your directory, you may be able to recover it using Microsoft Entra PowerShell.
-You can restore deleted objects, such as applications, groups, service principals, administrative units, or user objects, within the first 30 days after deletion.
-After 30 days, the data is permanently deleted and cannot be recovered.
+If you accidentally delete data from your directory, you can recover it using Microsoft Entra PowerShell.
+You can restore deleted objects, such as applications, groups, service principals, administrative units, or user objects, within 30 days of deletion.
+After 30 days, the data is permanently deleted and can't be recovered.

 This article explains how to find and recover deleted data using Microsoft Entra PowerShell.

 ## Prerequisites